Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Introduction

 Here, $g$ is the acceleration due to gravity, $\alpha$ the thermal expansion coefficient, $\nu$ the kinematic viscosity, $\kappa$ the thermal diffusivity, and $L$ the horizontal length scale.

 The dynamics and structure of the boundary layers of the velocity and temperature fields at the top and bottom of an RBC layer are essential for the amount of heat that can be carried from the bottom to the top in this configuration.
 In Valori and Schumacher \cite{Valori2021}, a dynamical connection between this dynamics and the small-scale intermittent motion in the bulk, in particular the formation of high-amplitude dissipation events, was established.
 Thermal and kinetic energy dissipation fields probe the magnitude of gradients of the temperature and velocity fields, respectively.
 Their amplitudes are known to be largest at the smallest scales \cite{Schumacher2010,Scheel2013,Yeung2015,Buaria2020}.
-In detail, it was shown in \cite{Valori2021} how the formation of coherent plumes at the top and bottom and their subsequent collision or passing creates large temperature gradients in the bulk that cause the formation of localized shear layers \cite{Scheel2016}.
+In detail, it was shown in \cite{Valori2021} how the formation of coherent plumes at the top and bottom and their subsequent collision or passing creates large temperature gradients in the bulk that cause the formation of localized shear layers, see also ref. \cite{Scheel2016} for a closed cylindrical cell at unit aspect ratio.
 These studies set one motivation for the present work.

 In the present work, we want to study the velocity derivatives in the bulk of an RBC configuration experimentally by means of stereoscopic particle image velocimetry (SPIV) in the midplane of the horizontal cell.
 This allows us to obtain all three velocity components $u_i({\bm x},t)$ in a horizontal measurement region $A=2.9 H\times 2.2 H$ and thus 7 out of the 9 components of the velocity gradient tensor field $M_{ij}({\bm x},t)=\partial u_i/\partial x_j$.
 These are the in-plane component $\partial u_i/\partial x_j$ with $i=1,2,3$ and $j=1,2$ and $\partial u_3/\partial x_3=-(\partial u_1/\partial x_1+\partial u_2/\partial x_2)$ via the incompressibility condition of the flow.
 Thus the out-of-plane component of the vorticity field $\omega_3=\partial u_2/\partial x_1-\partial u_1/\partial x_2$ can be obtained and we have access to highly intermittent derivative fields in the bulk of the turbulent convection layer.
 We analyze the statistics of these 7 derivatives and probe their statistical convergence.
 Furthermore, the resulting probability density functions (PDFs) are found to agree to those of existing high-resolution DNS data from ref. \cite{Valori2021} in a similar setup and the same parameter range.